 Creating useful or entertaining content takes time and resources.
 If you’re consistent, you’ll continue to grow and attract a loyal following.
 Once you do, they’ll be more likely to pay for premium content.

-Whether you’re beginning to monetize your offerings, or are just assessing the potential of building a blog, WordPress.com — its Business plan in particular — has the tools and flexibility needed to help you meet your goals.
+Whether you’re beginning to monetize your content offerings, or are just assessing the potential of building a blog, WordPress.com has the tools and flexibility needed to help you meet your goals.

 Get a free guide on website payment technology!